 When gambling becomes a habit, it can cause problems with your job, relationships, and your mental or physical health.
-People who gamble compulsively, or who are addicted to gambling, may have financial issues or go into debt.
-They may try to find money to keep gambling by stealing from family, friends, or their employers so they can keep gambling.
+People who gamble compulsively may have financial issues, go into debt, or keep turning to others for gifts or loans.
+They may even steal from family, friends, or their employers so they can keep gambling.
 The need to gamble, the problems it causes, and the stress of not being able to stop can be related to guilt, depression, anxiety disorders, alcohol or drug problems, bipolar, and health issues.

 If I’m experiencing a gambling problem, what can I do about it right away?

 - Write down a list of things — including people and places — that make you want to gamble, along with ways that you can avoid them.

 - Practice relaxation exercises such as deep breathing to help you manage stress and to manage feelings if you feel the strong urge to gamble.

 - Make a list of activities you enjoy that you can do instead of gambling.

 People who are close to you may have noticed you’re having a tough time, even if they are unaware of your gambling.
 You may want to talk to your family and friends about what you’re experiencing.
 They may be able to provide support and help you find solutions that are right for you.

 Take the next step: Make the connection.

-It can be difficult to handle gambling on your own.
+It can be difficult to handle a gambling problem on your own.
 Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources and effective treatments for the issues they face and find solutions that improve their lives.
 You can also consider connecting with: